-Environment Social Economic Ci Places for People Community and Belonging Good Governance
+Environment Social Economic Ci vic Protection of the Environment Places for People Community and Belonging Good Governance Partnership and Participation

 Community Arts and Culture, Property, Capital Projects

 This service provides, supports and facilitates a wide range of social and community services to build social capital and enhance the health and well-being of individuals and families.
 To help reduce social isolation 17,000 Meals on Wheels and 300,000 Hop, Skip and Jump bus trips are provided each year.
 To strengthen community connectedness there are over 100 programs and events with a focus on vulnerable communities, the aged, people with disability and youth.
 Accessible and affordable facilities are provided at our 41 community centres.
 We are nurturing creativity with 300 arts and cultural events a year, as well as creative spaces, a regional art gallery and museum and a performing arts theatre.